 Maintain the staff positions hired or subcontracted during the Operations Phase and ensure adequate amount of staff are retained throughout the Operations Phase and all Contract extensions.

-Notify the Agency in writing of any key staff resignations and dismissals within one (1) business day after initial knowledge of the change.
-Key staff includes: the project manager, webmaster, clinical director, Level I manager and Level II manager.
+Notify the Agency in writing of any key project personnel resignations and dismissals within one (1) business day after initial knowledge of the change.
+Key project personnel include at a minimum: the project manager, webmaster, clinical director, Level I manager and Level II manager.

 Allow the Agency to review and approve the resumes and credentials of all Iowa-based Level II evaluators.